katluk/disaster-ninja-fe/src/features/create_layer/readme.md

 Consists of two parts:

 1. Create / Edit Layer properties
-   This part allow change such properties like layer name, and properties files inside features.
+   This part allows to change such properties like layer name, and properties files inside features.

 2. Create / Edit layer features properties
-   This part allow you to add/remove/move new features in layers, and edit properties for every feature.
+   This part allows you to add/remove/move new features in layers, and edit properties for every feature.

 ## How to use